-This replica of French Napoleon Flintlock Pistol 1806 contain all the authentic working and moving parts but for obvious reasons are unable to fire a live round.
+This replica of French Napoleon Flintlock Pistol 1806 contains all the authentic working and moving parts but for obvious reasons is unable to fire a live round.

-Napoleon’s personal flintlock pistol was made in 1806 by Jean- Baptiste Gribeauval, of St. Etienne and is preserved in a French Museum.
-Furthermore history records the fact that is was used as a travelling pistol, carried by Napoleon in his overcoat.
-Napoleon’s insignia is prominently displayed on the grip and the gun making talents of Gribeauval are readily apparent.
+Napoleon’s personal flintlock pistol was commissioned by Nepoleon in 1806 and was meticulously handcrafted by Jean-Baptiste Gribeauval, of St. Etienne, and is preserved in the French National Militia Museum.
+Furthermore history records the fact that is was used as a travelling pistol, carried by Napoleon in his overcoat and is rumoured to have many kills attributed to it.
+Napoleon’s insignia is prominently displayed on the grip of the pistol the exceptional talents of master gun smith Gribeauval are readily apparent with its solid gold embellishments.

 Free click & collect is available in store at 5 Westbourne arcade, Bournemouth.
 Mainland UK delivery costs £9.50.